Home » Medieval English Drama » Everyman in Performance

 B. Between static and active characters and scenes, e.g. In the first half God’s long speech contrasts with the on-stage mobility of Death, which creates his force and fearsomeness: “Lorde, I wyll in the worlde go renne ouer-all/ And cruelly out-serche bothe grete and small” (lines 72-73).
 In the play’s second half, however, mobility and a well-occupied stage are associated with spiritual health and security.

-The physical immovability of both Goods (in the first half) and Good Deeds (in the second) demonstrates their uselessness to Everyman as companions on his journey, thereby increasing Everyman’s isolation and the suspense of the play’s middle section.
+The physical immovability of both Goods (in the first half) and Good Deeds (in the second) demonstrates their uselessness to Everyman as companions on his journey.
+Thus they increase Everyman’s isolation and the suspense of the play’s middle section.
 Since Goods complains of his immobility in his first words, probably he should not exit when his spoken part is completed.
 Everyman can make use of him when he divides his goods between the poor and his just creditors (lines 699-702).
 If Goods remains on stage after Everyman has completed his pilgrimage, this is a visualisation of Goods’ nature–he is in the world and of the world.

 …Whan ye to your iourneys ende come shall ( line 641)